zenmumbler/dtbb/README.md

 - A nice [Promise-based typed workflow wrapper around IndexedDB][pdb].
 This is used to store cached catalog and text index data allowing offline browsing of entries.
 (NEW) this is now a separate project and available as an [NPM package][pdbnpm].
-- In lieu of using a big templating engine, I made simple [watchable][ww] and [watchablebinding][wb] types that encourage the same props-down, methods-up paradigm as e.g. [Vue][vue].
+- (In 2016) In lieu of using a big templating engine, I made simple watchable and watchablebinding types that encourage the same props-down, methods-up paradigm as e.g. [Vue][vue].
 The site State employs the same concepts that Vue uses, etc.
+  In 2020 I replaced this with a [Svelte][svelte] based site, which still yields ~33KB code output.

 Disclaimer
 ----------

-The data in [the live site][dtbb] was scraped from the old and new Ludum Dare websites most recently in May 2017.
-DTBB has a full copy of all thumbnails and catalog data locally.
+The data in [the live site][dtbb] was scraped from the old and new Ludum Dare websites.
+DTBB has a full copy of all thumbnails and catalog data hosted on S3.

 The platform categorisation of entries is based on their download links and titles.
 I tried to be reasonably smart but there may be false positives.